jinghuazhao/SCALLOP-Seq/docs/NOTES.md

 ## File upload

-This is a heavy burden for the system, so the files are compressed first with `sftp.sb`.
+This is a heavy burden for the system, so the files are compressed first with `sftp.sb`[^addons].

 The usual sftp wrapped by lftp utility is considerably faster.